 - Your best-performing channels.

 Psst!
 If you’d like to learn more tips about how to use this template to improve your paid performance, check out this article.
-Or, if you already know your way around Data Studio, feel free to swipe the template.
+Or, if you already know your way around Looker Studio, feel free to swipe the template.

 Analyze customer behavior on your online store